stennety/mywebsite/_posts/2017-11-19-how-to-defensively-code-optional-parameters-in-java.md

 {% endhighlight %}

 Now, even if someone tries to set that parameter to _null_, it will instead be set to `Optional.empty()`.

+For extra convenience, we can add an overloaded setter that allows us to just pass in a LaserVision object directly.

+{% highlight java %}
+public void setLaserVisionOptional(LaserVision laserVision) {
+	this.laserVisionOptional = Optional.ofNullable(laserVision);
+}
+{% endhighlight %}

+Notice that this code is also written defensively by using `Optional.ofNullable()`.

 ## tl;dr